-To begin, have students create an imaginary character, disposition and mood.
+To begin, have students create an imaginary character, disposition, and mood.
 Sharing a mood chart or even an emoji keyboard can help them pick their character’s mood.
 Then show the class the image of a neutral landscape and ask them to spend 10 minutes writing a description of that scene from their character’s point of view without disclosing their adopted attitude.

-Place students in groups of three or four and have them share their writing, while withholding their character and mood.
+Place students in groups of three or four and have them share their writing while withholding their character and mood.
 Have the rest of the group use the clues they find on word choice to guess the author’s character and mood.

 After guessing, have the authors disclose their characters and moods, and encourage groups to help each author revise their writing to increase the persuasive descriptive language.
-If possible, display both the image and the student samples, so they have a visual reminder of angle of vision and the influence of emotion on language choice.
+If possible, display both the image and the student samples, so they have a visual reminder of the angle of vision and the influence of emotion on language choice.

 Loaded language in multiple voices

 For older students who are familiar with positive and negative tone and word choice, consider a more advanced assignment.

 For this exercise, have students read one positive, one negative and one neutral article about a single event.
 Do not label the pieces as positive, negative or neutral.
 Assign this as homework, requiring students to annotate the pieces looking for similarities, differences, and potentially loaded language.

 Ask them to circle words they believe carry emotional connotation.
 Splitting students into groups, assign one article to each group.
 Have them discuss their notes with each other and prepare to lead the class in a discussion of their article.